dustedmtl/lastu/USAGE.md

 Allowed operators:
  - string: `=` `!=` `in` `like`
    - word `NOT` can be prepended to `in` and `like`
-   - for IN, the value may contain comma-separated values
+   - for IN, the `VALUE` may contain comma-separated strings
  - numeric: `=` `!=` `<` `>` `<=` `>=`

 The `LIKE` operator can be used if the above functions do not suffice.